SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </div>
 ```

-However, a downside to using `ng-bind` is that `ng-bind` replaces the entire inner text of the HTML element.
-The following two lines serve the same purpose.
+However, a downside to using `ng-bind` is that it replaces the entire inner text of the HTML element.
+For example, the following two lines serve the same purpose:

 ```html
 <p>You typed: {{ message }}</p>